×

 What Are The Consequences of Out-of-State DUI For Michigan Residents?

-Michigan enforces DUI penalties for out-of-state offenses under the Interstate Driver’s License Compact.
-The person’s home state will also take it’s own action(s) relative to his or her driver’s license.
+Michigan enforces DUI penalties for out-of-state offenses under the National Driving Register.
+The person’s home state will also take its own action(s) relative to his or her driver’s license.

 If another state reports a DUI conviction for a Michigan resident, Michigan will apply it’s license penalties, including suspension or revocation of driving privileges.
 Drivers returning to Michigan will need to meet reinstatement or driver’s license restoration requirements before regaining full driving privileges.

-Consulting an experienced Michigan lawyer can help you navigate the legal consequences of an out-of-state DUI.
+Consulting experienced Michigan lawyers, like us, can help you navigate the legal consequences of an out-of-state DUI.

 Does Michigan Share DUI Information With Other States?